Plaški: Geography

 Plaški is situated in the lower part of the Ogulin-Plaški valley.
 Together with Gorski kotar and Lika, the Ogulin-Plaški valley forms Mountainous Croatia.
 The town of Plaški is situated 28 km south from Ogulin and shares borders with municipalities of Ogulin, Josipdol and Saborsko.

-Municipality
+Climate

+Since records began in 1960, the highest temperature recorded at the local weather station was 39.1 C, on 8 August 2013.
+The coldest temperature was -28.5 C, on 12 January 1985.

+Demographics

+In 1895, the obćina of Plaški (court at Plaški), with an area of 289 km2 (highest in the županija), belonged to the kotar of Ogulin (Ogulin court but Plaški electoral district) in the županija of Modruš-Rieka (Ogulin high court and financial board).
+There were 1423 houses, with a population of 9187 (highest in Ogulin kotar).
+Its 8 villages and 116 hamlets were divided for taxation purposes into 10 porezne obćine, under the Ogulin office.

 The municipality consists of several settlements: